Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Niagara Video offers dependable low latency backhaul and contribution solutions that broadcasters, news, and sports departments can rely on.

 Niagara Video is an encoding brand through and through.
 They offer nearly 20 different encoding hardware options, in addition to a few different software solutions.
+It has been around for nearly two decades.
+They have been at the forefront of encoding, and are often considered trailblazers in the industry.

 Basic Functionality